China Travel Guide

 • Triple Room: room with three beds.

 • Superior Room: it can be classified into two types: with a double bed or two single beds.
-Generally speaking, it is nicer than the standard room.
+Generally speaking, it is nicer than the Twin Room (Standard Room).

-• Deluxe Room: more spacious compared to the superior room, contains either a double bed or two single beds; decorations and facilities are also much more luxurious.
+• Deluxe Room: more spacious compared to the Superior room.
+Contains either a double bed or two single beds and decorations and facilities are also much more luxurious.

 • Business Standard Room: room with two single beds or one double bed.
 Computer, secretarial services and other work-related facilities are included.